Canning Whole Tomatoes {Pressure – Water Bath}

 Learn all about canning whole tomatoes.
-This step by step tutorial is perfect for beginners or those with lots of canning experience.
-One of the easiest ways to preserve your tomato harvest to utilize all year long!
+This step-by-step tutorial is perfect for beginners or those with lots of canning experience.
+One of the easiest ways to preserve lots of tomatoes at one time.

-At the end of the season, I rush to get all of the last tomatoes in the garden preserved so that we can enjoy them in the long, cold winter.
-Canning whole tomatoes is a great way to get lots on tomatoes processed in a relatively short amount of time.
+At the end of the season, we rush to get all of the last tomatoes in the garden preserved to enjoy them in the long, cold winter.
+Canning whole tomatoes is a great way to get lots of tomatoes processed in a relatively short amount of time.

-Tomatoes can be pressure canned or water bath canned and be safe for long term storage.
+Tomatoes can be pressure-canned or water-bath-canned and are safe for long-term shelf storage.
 Both methods require the use of citric acid or lemon juice.

 They can also be packed in water or tomato juice.
-I find packing them in tomato juice really bumps ups the flavor of sauces, soups, stews and pasta dishes.
+I find packing them in tomato juice really bumps up the flavor of sauces, soups, stews, and pasta dishes.

 What tomato varieties are best for canning?